facelessuser/soupsieve/docs/src/markdown/api.md

     """Get comments only."""
 ```

-`comments` if useful to extract all comments from a document or document tag.
+The `comments` function can be used to extract all comments from a document or document tag.
 It will extract from the given tag down through all of its children.
 You can limit how many comments are returned with `limit`.

-`comments` accepts a `node` or element, a `limit`, and flags.
+`comments` accepts a `node`/element, a `limit`, and flags.

 ## `soupsieve.icomments()`